agynio/gh-pr-review/README.md

 are present from the source APIs (no null placeholders).
 The `threads find` command always emits exactly `{ "id", "isResolved" }`.

+## Output conventions

+All commands emit JSON aligned with GitHub REST/GraphQL schemas.

+- Arrays are serialized as `[]` when no results are available.
+- No plaintext is printed; even errors bubble up through the CLI.
+- `gh pr-review comments reply --concise` trims the payload to `{ "id" }` while the default mode returns the full REST response.

 ## Agent usage guide

 See [docs/AGENTS.md](docs/AGENTS.md) for agent-focused workflows, prompts, and